Dexalot/dexalot-docs/docs/articles/discovery/README.md

 While the pre-market capital raise process works quite well, the issues begin when the projects complete their capital raise and the time comes for listing.

-## Here are the high-level issues that we know exist when IDOs gets listed:
+## High-level issues that exist when IDOs get listed:

 * IDOs are typically launched on AMM platforms, such as Uniswap, which open up for trading at a specific time (single transaction functionality), which creates a situation where speed matters.